 Captain Stragglybeard’s Apprentice is a puppet play about a young pirate who must get back into the Captain’s good graces if he wants to remain onboard the ship.
 With the audience’s help, he’ll get things in ship-shape.
 Will it be enough to impress Captain Stragglybeard or will he be forced to walk the plank?
 This short puppet play is perfect for one or two land lubbers!

-Barbara Henderson is a German-born novelist and playwright and has lived in Scotland since 1991.
-She acquired an MA in English Language and Literature, a husband, three children and a shaggy dog along the way.
-She now teaches drama, although if you dig deep in her past you will find that she has earned her crust as a puppeteer, relief librarian and receptionist among others.
+Barbara Henderson is a German-born novelist and playwright who has lived in Scotland since 1991.
+She acquired an MA in English Language and Literature, a husband, three children, and a shaggy dog along the way.
+She now teaches drama, although if you dig deep into her past you will find that she has earned her crust as a puppeteer, relief librarian, and receptionist among others.
 Barbara is the author of Fir for Luck and Crystal-Kite, shortlisted Punch, both historical novels for children, and children’s eco-thriller Wilderness Wars, all published by Cranachan.
 She is a member of the Society of Children’s Book Writers and Illustrators and has won several national and international short story competitions.
 She lives in Inverness in the Highlands of Scotland.